 The idea of an electricity-generating barrage across the Severn estuary has been around for nearly as long as electricity generation itself.
 Writing on the subject several years ago, I was delighted to receive a letter from a reader who had been present at a public meeting to push forward work on such a barrage – in 1929.

-Climate scientists regard a rise of more than 2 degrees as taking the planet beyond the limit of safety.
+The world is likely to warm by an average of more than 1.5°C above pre-industrial levels, according to a new report, but climate scientists regard a rise of more than 2 degrees as taking the planet beyond the limit of safety.
 Read more

 A report from the NOAA in the US has found that data from ten key climate indicators all point to the same finding: the scientific evidence that our world is warming is unmistakable.

 It is the first major piece of new research since the “Climategate” scandals.
 Read more

 Ten exciting new initiatives!
 Those are the results from the first “Clean Energy Ministerial” summit held in Washington DC on Monday and Tuesday.